Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have come away with seven wins in the 12 contests they have been listed as the underdogs in this season.
+- The Astros have come away with eight wins in the 13 contests they have been listed as the underdogs in this season.

-- Houston has a record of 4-3 when it's set as an underdog of +105 or more by oddsmakers this season.
+- Houston has played as an underdog of +115 or more twice this season and split those games.

-- The Astros are 7-6-0 against the spread in their 13 games with a line set by sportsbooks this season.
+- The Astros have an against the spread mark of 8-6-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!